joshuataylor/minijinja_playground/README.md

 - [ ] Deploy automatically via CI, once the above is semi-stable.
 - [ ] Add integration tests.
 - [ ] Add ability for users to toggle MiniJinja feature flags.
+- [ ] Use web workers to parse MiniJinja templates, so the UI doesn't freeze.

 ## Architecture
 This is a Rust project, built using the following: